 - digital story telling

-- support community members and Indigenous staff to attend appropriate conferences, workshops and other training opportunities
+- support community members and Aboriginal staff to attend appropriate conferences, workshops and other training opportunities

 - host visitor groups